 Bill Moseley as Governor and Tak Sakaguchi as Yasujiro in the action adventure film, PRISONERS OF THE GHOSTLAND

 Similar to an episode I once saw of Seinfeld, where George Costanza keeps ordering pesto in the hopes he will like it, I continue to watch movies like Prisoners of the Ghostland.
 Tripped-out nonsensical storylines vaguely held together by bizarrely intricate settings.
 Fantastical backdrops that belie any type of straightforward ideas and instead trap you inside a fever dream.
 Western themes, Kabuki theater characters, and flashbacks form the basis of what looks and feels like a pretty music video intro.
 Except this intro lasts the whole movie.
-There are some that enjoy this display of weirdness and don’t mind that a run-time of 104 minutes gets you no closer to an explanation of films like Prisoners Of the Ghostland as the credits roll.
+Some enjoy this display of weirdness and don’t mind that a run-time of 104 minutes gets you no closer to an explanation of films like Prisoners Of the Ghostland as the credits roll.
 Me, I want to feel like what I’ve seen had a point.

 Certain elements of Prisoners of the Ghostland can be recounted in a normal fashion.
 A former bank robber gets freed from jail to look for and rescue his granddaughter.
-Hero is chanted into a leather grandaughter finds a suit and is sent on his way.
+Hero is chanted into a leather granddaughter finds a suit and is sent on his way.
 Mind you, this skin-tight apparel has a time limit of 5 days ensuring the task The Governor has set will hopefully get done.
 What happens after 5-days, you ask?
 Well, Nicolas Cage will explode of course.
 Hero’s crimes are announced in front of a crowd.
 But Hero didn’t do it.
 Old mate Psycho did.
 Hero just took the fall.

 Cage Might Explode